AlinMican1/AlinMican1/README.md

 ### Hi there Im Alin( )

-- School( ): Enrolled in BSC Computer Science at Royal Holloway University of London.
+- Studies( ): Enrolled in BSC Computer Science at Royal Holloway University of London.
 - Current( ): I’m currently learning web-development and game development, using frameWorks such as React and using Unity for game development.
 - Targets( ): To produce games using realistic physics and being able to work learn full stack development.